remolueoend/monpoly/web/README.md

 ## Build instructions

-Run `dune build --profile=release` from this directory, or add the argument `web` if your current directoy is the project root.
+Run `dune build --profile=release` from this directory, or add the argument `web` if your current directory is the project root.

 This builds a ZIP archive `../_build/default/web/verimon_js.zip` which contains all files needed to run the web version.
 The archive's contents can be deployed